JoshuaKGoldberg/Goldblog/content/blog/configuring-eslint-prettier-and-typescript-together/index.md

 I've also posted a separate [FAQs article](../configuring-eslint-prettier-and-typescript-together-faqs) for assorted questions.

-## Forms of Static Analysis

-_Static analysis_ is tooling that scrutinizes code without running it.
-This is in contrast with _dynamic analysis_: tooling such as testing that executes your code and scrutinizes the result.
-Static analysis tools tend to exist on a spectrum from speed to power:

-1. Formatters: which only format your code quickly, without worrying about logic
-2. Linters: which run a set of discrete rules meant to check the raw logic of your code, one file at a time
-3. Type checkers: which generate an understanding of all your files at once and validate that code behavior matches intent

-I'll go through each of these tools in order, describing how to get started with them and some quick tips for using them effectively.

 ### Abstract Syntax Trees (ASTs)

-We should note that the term _"AST"_ shows up a lot around static analysis tools.
+Before we dig into the tools, I want to briefly mention _Abstract Syntax Trees (ASTs)_.

-An AST, short for _Abstract Syntax Tree_, is a representation of your source code's contents.
+An AST is an object description of your source code's contents.
 Static analysis tools generally read your source files into an AST to be able to understand your code.

-You don't need to understand ASTs or memorize anything about them to use static analysis tools!
-Just know that when someone says AST, they're talking about how tools represent your code.

 For example, code like `friend = friend || "me"` could be represented with something like: